 Lymphoma is currently the fifth most common cancer diagnosed by clinicians in the UK (after breast, lung, colon and prostate cancers).
 It is the most common blood cancer.

 Lymphoma can occur at any age.
-It is the most common cancer affecting the under-30s and around 1 in 10 cancers diagnosed in children are lymphomas.
+It is the most common cancer affecting those under the age of 30 and around 1 in 10 cancers diagnosed in children are lymphomas.

 Find out about the most common symptoms of lymphoma.

 Lymphoma is the third most common type of cancer in children.

 Each year in the UK, over 1800 people are diagnosed with Hodgkin lymphoma.

 Each year in the UK, over 12,000 people are diagnosed with non-Hodgkin lymphoma.

 A lymphoma diagnosis is life changing.
 People deal with it in different ways.